MonigaBala/DigitalNurture-Java-FSE/README.md

 This repository contains Java and PL/SQL assignments completed as part of the **Digital Nurture 4.0 - Java FSE DeepSkilling Program** at Cognizant.

-Each assignment follows **clean OOP practices**, modular structure, and demonstrates key concepts using Java, PL/SQL, and testing tools.
+Each assignment follows **clean OOP practices**, modular structure, and demonstrates key concepts using Java, PL/SQL, testing tools, ORM frameworks (JPA, Hibernate), and Spring Boot.

 ---